Activities and Amenities

 Status: Open through Tue Dec 31 2013 Season Dates

-Located in the Tiller Ranger District in southwestern Oregon, the cabin offers relaxation and recreation for visitors throughout the year.
-Four-wheel drive vehicles are recommended for travel to this site, and guests must bring several of their own amenities.
+Located in the Tiller Ranger District in southwestern Oregon, the cabin offers relaxation and recreation for visitors in the spring and summer.
+A 4-wheel drive or high clearance vehicle is recommended.
+The roads are not plowed in the winter.
+During an average winter, up to a five-mile snowmobile, cross country ski, or snowshoe excursion is often required to reach the cabin; and guests must bring several of their own supplies.

 Built in 1942 as an Aircraft Warning System (AWS) Station, this site served as a strategic location to watch for invading Japanese planes and balloons loaded with incendiary devices meant to set American west coast forests ablaze.
 Observers staffed this mountaintop station, watching for signs of invasion or fire.
 A 20-foot lookout tower, built in 1932 for fire observation, was used for lookout purposes by AWS from early 1942.
 After the threat of invasion subsided the lookout and cabin were used solely for fire observation.
 The lookout was burned prior to 1958, as it was no longer used.

 The one-room cabin is equipped with a double bed and two single beds with mattresses.
 Amenities inside the cabin include a heater, lights, a cooking stove with an oven and a refrigerator, all powered by propane, which is provided.
-Outdoors, a picnic table, campfire ring, grill and vault toilet are provided.
+Outdoors, a picnic table, campfire ring, an outdoor grill (non propane) and vault toilet are provided.
 An area for pitching a tent is also on-site.

 Visitors may want to take some time to visit nearby Crater Lake National Park for a glimpse into the area's fascinating geological and cultural history.